rezaul-h/AEGIS_Rad/README.md

 `emit`, `hedge`, `suppress`.

-The distinction is explicit: clinical `absent` is a semantic state and is not equivalent to `suppress`.
+Clinical `absent` is a semantic state and is not equivalent to `suppress`.
 A supported negative finding may be emitted as an explicit negative statement, whereas an inadequately supported positive proposal is suppressed and remains `unmentioned`.

 The implementation contains: